 Fee: £20 per entry, up to a maximum of three entries.

-Submissions: Professional digital images 300dpi x 8” high, Tiff or jpg, taken without mount, frame, and glass.
-Payment will be online via the official UK website: www.abba2018.wordpress.com, after which images are sent via WeTransfer or Dropbox addresses.
-TBA.
+Submissions: Professional digital images 300dpi x 8” high, Tiff or jpg, taken without mount, frame, or glass.
+Payment will be via online banking or cheque, after which images are sent via WeTransfer to email@example.com.
+Details will be included with the final submission form sent to those artists who completed an intention to submit form.

 Shipping and Insurance: Exhibiting artists will provide their own insurance and this can normally be provided by SAA.
-Delivery details advised in the acceptance letter.
+Delivery details will be advised in the acceptance letter.

 Jurors: The exhibition will be juried by a prestigious team of professional artists, scientists, and curators.

 Judging: The paintings will be assessed according to scientific accuracy, aesthetic quality and artistic proficiency.
+It will be a two-phase process with the initially submitted paintings assessed digitally.
+From which 50 paintings will be chosen for the final stage of judging which will be framed and mounted.
 The judge’s decision is final.

-Notification: Artists will be informed of judging decisions via email by Friday 12th January.
+Notification: Artists will be informed of the initial judging decisions via email by Friday 22nd December.
+The final stage will be judged in the week commencing 22 January 2018 from which the final 40 paintings will be chosen.
+Artists will be given final notification week commencing 29 January 2018.
 All artwork that is submitted must be available for the exhibition.

 Sales: Exhibiting artists work may be offered for sale but must stay on the wall until the end of the exhibition.
 There will be a 35% commission on all sales.